pydantic/hooky/README.md

 # Hooky

-Simple FastAPI app to receive and respond to GitHub webhooks.
+Receive and respond to GitHub webhooks, built for use with [pydantic](https://github.com/pydantic/pydantic).

 ## Label and Assign

-This tool responds to magic phrases in pull request commends:
+This tool responds to magic phrases in pull request comments:

 * **"please update"** - requests an update from the PR author, the PR author is assigned and the "awaiting author revision" label is added
 * **"please review"** - requests a review from project reviewers,